zaironjacobs/get-chrome-driver/README.md

 --auto-download             Download a ChromeDriver version for the installed Chrome Version.

+--chromium                  Auto download will look for the installed Chromium version instead of Chrome.

 --download-beta             Download the beta version.

 --download-stable           Download the stable version.